getappmap/appmap-agent-js/REFERENCE.md

 * `app <string>` Name of the recorded application. *Default*: `null` the value found in `package.json` if any.
 * `name <string>` Name of the appmap. *Default*: `null` the agent will do its best to come up with a meaningful name.
 * `pruning <boolean>` Remove elements of the classmap which did not trigger any function application event. *Default*: `true`.
 * `serialization <object>` Serialization options.
-Many options focus on defining how agressive the serialization should be.
-Pure serialization is faster and avoid disturbing the flow of the observed application but is less detailled than impure serialization.
+Many options focus on defining how aggressive the serialization should be.
+Pure serialization is faster and avoid disturbing the flow of the observed application but is less detailed than impure serialization.
-    * `maximum-print-length <number> | null` the maximum length of the string representation of runtime values before being truncated. `null` indicates no limitation. *Default* `100`.
+    * `maximum-print-length <number> | null` the maximum length of the string representation of values before being truncated. `null` indicates no limitation. *Default* `100`.
     * `maximum-properties-length <number> | null` the maximum of amount of properties serialized for hash objects.
 Objects are considered as hashes if their prototype is either `null` or `Object.prototype`. `null` indicates no limitation. *Default* `10`.
     * `impure-printing <boolean>` indicates whether to use a pure printing algorithm or not.
 For instance, an object can be printed either using `Object.prototype.toString.call(object)` which is pure or `object.toString()` which is impure. *Default* `true`.
     * `impure-constructor-naming <boolean>` indicates whether the constructor name should be retrieved using `Object.prototype.toString.call(object)` which is pure or using `object.constructor.name` which is impure. *Default* `true`.
-    * `impure-array-inspection <boolean>` indicates whether the length of an array should be retreived which is an impure operation. *Default* `true`.
+    * `impure-array-inspection <boolean>` indicates whether the length of an array should be retrieved which is an impure operation. *Default* `true`.
     * `impure-error-inspection <boolean>` indicates whether the message and stack of an error should be retrieved which is an impure operation. *Default* `true`.
-    * `impure-hash-inspection <boolean>` indicates whether the message and stack of an error should be retrieved which is an impure operation. *Default* `true`.
+    * `impure-hash-inspection <boolean>` indicates whether the properties of an hash object should be inspected which is an impure operation. *Default* `true`.
 * `hidden-identifier <string>` The prefix of hidden variables used by the agent.
 The instrumentation will fail if variables from the program under recording starts with this prefix. *Default*: `"APPMAP"`.
 * `function-name-placeholder <string>` The placeholder name for classmap function elements. *Default* `"()"`.
 * `collapse-package-hiearchy <boolean>` Indicates whether packages should organized as a tree which mirrors the structure of the file system or if they should be flatten into a list. *Default*: `true`.